pypr/automan/docs/source/tutorial.rst

 3. Any post-processed data should be saved into an easy to load datafile to facilitate comparisons with other simulations.

-None of these is strictly mandatory.
+None of these is strictly mandatory but we strongly recommend doing it this way.

 A simple example
 -----------------